Kyle Turner (rugby league)

-He played for the Indigenous All Stars and Country NSW, and he played in the Rabbitohs' 2014 NRL Grand Final winning team.
+Turner also played for the Indigenous All Stars and Country NSW, and he played in the Rabbitohs' 2014 NRL Grand Final winning team.

 Background

-Born in Sydney, New South Wales, Turner is of Indigenous Australian descent and played his junior rugby league for the Coonabarabran Unicorns, before being signed by the South Sydney Rabbitohs.
-As a youngster, he played for the New South Wales Indigenous Under-16s team.
+Turner's hometown was Coonabarabran, New South Wales.
+He was of Kamilaroi (Indigenous Australian) descent and played his junior rugby league for the Coonabarabran Unicorns, before being signed by the South Sydney Rabbitohs.
+When he was younger, he played for the New South Wales Indigenous Under-16s team.

 In 2011 and 2012, Turner played for the South Sydney Rabbitohs' NYC team before moving on to the Rabbitohs' New South Wales Cup team, North Sydney Bears in 2013.
-On 1 March 2013, Turner re-signed with the Rabbitohs on a 2-year contract to the end of the 2015 season.
+On 1 March 2013, Turner re-signed with the Rabbitohs on a two-year contract to the end of the 2015 season.

 Playing career

 2014

-In round 3 of the 2014 NRL season, Turner made his NRL debut for Souths against the Wests Tigers, playing off the interchange bench in South Sydney's 16-25 loss at ANZ Stadium.
-In round 6 against the Penrith Panthers, he scored his first NRL career try in South Sydney's 18-2 win at Penrith Stadium.
+In round 3 of the 2014 NRL season, Turner made his NRL debut for Souths against the Wests Tigers, playing off the interchange bench in South Sydney's 16–25 loss at ANZ Stadium.
+In round 6 against the Penrith Panthers, he scored his first NRL career try in South Sydney's 18–2 win at Penrith Stadium.
 On 5 October, he played off the interchange bench in South Sydney's 2014 NRL Grand Final win over the Canterbury-Bankstown Bulldogs.
 He finished the 2014 season having playing 25 matches and scoring six tries.

 2015

 On 31 January and 1 February, Turner played for Souths in their winning 2015 NRL Auckland Nines campaign.
 On 13 February, he played for the Indigenous All Stars against the NRL All Stars in the 2015 All Stars match.
 During the game, he seriously injured his neck after being tackled by Paul Gallen.
+The injury forced him to undergo disc replacement surgery.

 Turner was sidelined for the first 20 rounds of the 2015 NRL season, before returning in round 21 against the Penrith Panthers, playing off the interchange bench.
-During the game, he was concussed in a tackle and taken off the field for the remainder of the game in Souths 20-16 win at ANZ Stadium.
-He finished the 2015 season having played in 6 matches for Souths.
+During the game, he was concussed in a tackle and taken off the field for the remainder of the game in Souths 20–16 win at ANZ Stadium.
+He finished the 2015 season having played in six matches for Souths.
 On 8 October, he re-signed with Souths on a 2-year contract.

 2016

 In February, Turner played for Souths in the 2016 NRL Auckland Nines.
-He finished the season playing in 23 matches, scoring 3 tries.
+He finished the season playing in 23 matches, scoring three tries.

 2017

-Turner made 21 appearances for Souths in the 2017 NRL season scoring 1 try.
-Turner was selected in the last City vs Country Origin, starting at second-row and play for Country League in the 20-10 loss over to the City New South Wales Rugby League team at Glen Willow Regional Sports Stadium.
+Turner made 21 appearances for Souths in the 2017 NRL season scoring one try.
+Turner was selected to play in the last City vs Country match, representing Country NSW.

 2018

-Turner only made one appearance for Souths in the 2018 season coming off the bench in their 26-14 victory over arch rivals Eastern Suburbs.
+Turner only made one appearance for Souths in the 2018 season coming off the bench in their 26–14 victory over arch rivals Eastern Suburbs.
 Turner spent the remainder of the season playing in reserve grade for the North Sydney Bears.